Mathías Vidangossy: Club career

-Seven-a-side football
+His retirement was confirmed in November 2025.

+Football 7

 In September 2024, Vidangossy moved to Mexico and joined Real Titán FC in the Kings League Américas.
 In October 2025, he switched to Aniquiladores FC.
+In February 2026, he joined Raniza FC alongside his countryman Matías Herrera.

+He was selected for the Chile squad for the 2026 Kings World Cup Nations under Arturo Vidal as captain.
+They were the runners-up.

+In April 2026, Vidangossy joined the City Soccer FC football 7 team for the 2026 TST Tournament alongside his countryman Nicolás Castillo.

 International career

 In 2007, Vidangossy was selected to play for the Chilean under-20 team in the 2007 South American Youth Championship that took place in Paraguay.
 There, he scored twice against Bolivia.

 The nation went on to qualify for the 2007 FIFA U-20 World Cup that took place in Canada: in the quarter-finals against Nigeria, Vidangossy netted the last goal in a 4–0 extra time as the team eventually finished third, their best-ever performance in the category.